Germany strives for climate neutrality

 Approval procedure

-- in parallel, the land use plan must be amended in the corresponding area.
+- amendment of the land use plan in the corresponding area

-- A building permit in accordance with the Brandenburg Building Code (BbgBO) is required for the construction of the open-space PV plant.
+- building permit in accordance with the Brandenburg Building Code for the construction of the PV plant

 Added value for the municipality

-- eenewables as a building block for regional structural development: supply opportunities for companies with green electricity and hydrogen on site, new regional value chains.
+- renewables as a building block for regional structural development: supply opportunities for companies with green electricity and hydrogen on site, new regional value chains

 Cooperation with farmers